Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: Introduction

 We remark that the restriction on $\varepsilon$ in the theorem is not crucial since, as mentioned earlier, there is a simple $\frac{1}{\varepsilon}$-approximation algorithm based on bipartite matchings, which gives an approximation ratio $\leq 2$ if $\varepsilon\geq \frac{1}{2}$.
 Moreover the restriction $x\leq 1$ is also natural as $T^* \geq \varepsilon$ whenever $T^*$ is positive.

 Finally, we note that our proofs in this paper can be turned into an algorithmic procedure that constructs an allocation with the promised min-value, but at the moment we have no control over the running time.
 Thus our results are in the same spirit as those of \cite{feige,asadpourfeigesaberi, chantangwu,jansenrohwedder,chengmao18b, chengmao19} in which the strongest estimate on the integrality gap did not come with a corresponding efficient algorithm to find an allocation.
 Nevertheless, together with the machinery of \cite{bansalsviridenko}, our work can be used to efficiently estimate the min-value of an optimal allocation.
 As an application of such a theorem we can imagine a scenario where Santa Claus might be prone to favoritism.
-Having supernatural powers, he can certainly calculate an optimal allocation, yet may choose a suboptimal one benefitting his favorites.
+Having supernatural powers and plenty of summer leisure time at his traditional home at the North Pole, he can certainly calculate an optimal allocation, yet may choose a suboptimal one benefitting his favorites.
 Our Theorem~\ref{thm:main-intro} combined with \cite{bansalsviridenko} leads to a polynomial time algorithm that parents can use to uncover any bias Santa might have that is more blatant than $(\frac{15}{53} -\delta)$-times the optimum.